robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I exhaled slowly as our coffees arrived.
 The barista had a white towel draped over his left forearm.

 "Voilà, mesdemoiselles," he said.
-"I have an iced coffee, two cappuccinos and— a small almond flat white for?"
+"I have an iced coffee, two cappuccinos and —  a small almond flat white for?"
 My hand popped up a bit too quickly.
-"You are— on holidays?"
+"You are —  on holidays?"

 "No, I'm here for work," I said with furtive glances in his direction.
 "You know, the new—"